learn-co-curriculum/ruby-enumerables-quiz/README.md

 ### Code Challenge VII: Using `any?`

 Below we have a variable, `quiet_and_loud`, that is set equal to an array of strings.
-Use the `.any?` method to iteratore over the array to determine if any of the words contained there are loud (upcased).
+Use the `.any?` method to iterate over the array to determine if any of the words contained there are loud (upcased).

 ~~~ruby